Home Page

 The Mid-Atlantic-Russia Business Council Host

-8th and 9th Semi-Annual Russian-American Innovation Technology Weeks
+9th and 10th Semi-Annual Russian-American Innovation Technology Weeks

-Philadelphia, PA - The Mid-Atlantic – Russia Business Council will host the 8th Semi-Annual Russian-American Innovation Technology Week (RANIT) in the Mid-Atlantic States beginning June 11, 2008, and the 9th RANIT beginning mid-November 2008.
+Philadelphia, PA - The Mid-Atlantic - Russia Business Council will host the 9th Semi-Annual Russian-American Innovation Technology Week (RANIT) in the Mid-Atlantic States beginning mid-November 2008 and the 10th RANIT in mid-May 2009.
 The Semi-Annual Russian-American Innovation Technology Week (RANIT) is designed to bring together entrepreneurs, scientists, venture capitalists, and established corporations from the American and Russian technology communities.
 Based on past success, RANIT is now held twice a year, and includes an even greater number of regional technology events, seminars, panel discussions, roundtable meetings, trade shows, conferences, and networking events.
 Russian delegations representing the foremost Russian technology companies will take part in the various regional technology events of RANIT.

 RANIT is supported by leading regional businesses and governmental organizations, including the administrations of the City of Philadelphia, the Commonwealth of Pennsylvania, and the States of New Jersey, Delaware and Maryland, as well as Mid-Atlantic regional organizations focusing on international business and technology development.
 The Mayor of Philadelphia has officially proclaimed the Semi-Annual Russian-American Innovation Technology Week in Philadelphia.